-Starting in 2001, a Child Health and Preventive Care section was added to Rounds 2 and 4 of MEPS, and it contains questions that had been in the 2000 Parent Administered Questionnaire, selected children's questions that had been asked in previous years, and additional child preventive care questions.
+Starting in 2001, a Child Health and Preventive Care section was added to Rounds 2 and 4 of MEPS, and it contains questions that had been in the 2000 Parent Administered Questionnaire (PAQ), selected children's questions that had been asked in previous years, and additional child preventive care questions.
 Questions were asked about each child (under the age of 18 excluding deceased children) in the applicable age subgroups to which they pertained.
 For the Child Supplement variables, a code of "Inapplicable" (-1) was assigned if a person was deceased, was not in the appropriate Round 2 or 4, or was not in the applicable age subgroup as of the interview date.
-This public use dataset contains variables and frequency distributions from the Child Health Preventive Care Section associated with 9,575 children (where LSHLTH42 is not equal to -1).
-Of these children, 9,235 were assigned a positive person-level weight for 2001 (PERWT01F > 0).
-Questions in this section that previously had been in the Parent Administered Questionnaire in 2000 may produce slightly different estimates in 2001 due to the change in mode from a self-administered parent questionnaire in 2000 to an interviewer administered questionnaire in 2001.
+This public use data set contains variables and frequency distributions from the Child Health Preventive Care section associated with 11,501 children who were eligible for the Child Health and Preventive Care Section.
+Children were eligible for this section when PSTATS42 was not equal to 31 (Deceased) and $0 \le AGE42X \le 17$ .
+Of these children, 11,097 were assigned a positive person-level weight for 2002 (PERWT02F > 0).
+Cases not eligible for the Child Health and Preventive Care Section should be excluded from estimates made with the Child Health and Preventive Care Section.
+Questions in this section that previously had been in the Parent Administered Questionnaire in 2000 may produce slightly different estimates starting in 2001 due to the change in mode from a self-administered parent questionnaire in 2000 to an interviewer administered questionnaire starting in 2001.

 Children's General Health Status Questions (ages 0 - 17).

 Several questions from the General Health Subscale of the Child Health Questionnaire were asked about all children ages 0 through 17.
 The questions asked starting in 2001 are slightly different from the questions asked in previous years.
 A key reference for the Child Health Questionnaire is:

-Landgraf JM, Abaetz L., Ware JE.
+Landgraf JM, Abaetz L, Ware JE.
 The CHQ User's Manual.
 First Edition.
+Boston,

-Boston, MA: The Health Institute, New England Medical Center, 1996.
+MA: The Health Institute, New England Medical Center, 1996.

-Four questions asked for ratings of the child's health on a 5-point scale, ranging from "Definitely True" (1) to "Definitely False" (5).
+Four questions asked for ratings of the child's health on a five-point scale, ranging from "Definitely True" (1) to "Definitely False" (5).
 These questions were:

-LSHLTH42 - child seems less healthy than other children

-NEVILL42 - child has never been seriously ill

-SICEAS42 - child usually catches whatever is going around

-HLTHLF42 - expect child will have a healthy life

-WRHLTH42 - worry more than is usual about child's health
+LSHLTH42 - child seems less healthy than other children NEVILL42 - child has never been seriously ill SICEAS42 - child usually catches whatever is going around HLTHLF42 - expect child will have a healthy life WRHLTH42 - worry more than is usual about child's health

-Children with Special Health Care Needs Screener (ages 0 - 17).
-The Children with Special Health Care Needs (CSHCN) Screener instrument was developed through a national collaborative process as part of the Child and Adolescent Health Measurement Initiative (CAHMI) under the coordination by the Foundation for Accountability.
+Children with Special Health Care Needs Screener (ages 0 - 17)

+The Children with Special Health Care Needs (CSHCN) Screener instrument was developed through a national collaborative process as part of the Child and Adolescent Health Measurement Initiative (CAHMI) under the coordination of the Foundation for Accountability.
 A key reference for this screener instrument is:

 Bethel CD, Read D, Stein REK, Blumberg SJ, Wells N, Newacheck PW.
-Identifying Children with Special Health Care Needs: Development and Evaluation of a Short Screening Instrument.
-Ambulatory Pediatrics Volume 2,

-No. 1, January-February 2002, pp 38-48.
+"Identifying Children with Special Health Care Needs: Development and Evaluation of a Short Screening Instrument."
+Ambulatory Pediatrics Volume 2, No. 1, January-February 2002, pp 38-48.

-These questions are asked about children ages 0 -17 and had been asked in the 2000 PAQ.
+These questions are asked about children ages 0-17 and had been asked in the 2000 PAQ.
 In general, the CSHCN screener identifies children with activity limitation or need or use of more health care or other services than is usual for most children of the same age.
 When a response to a gate question was set to "No" (2), "Refused" (-7), "Don't Know" (-8), or "Not Ascertained" (-9), follow-up variables based on the gate question were coded as "Inapplicable" (-1).